-Evidence of LCP should take the form of manufacturer specification sheets or independent testing at the discretion of the scheme administrator.
+Evidence of LCP should take the form of manufacturer specification sheets or independent testing at the discretion of the Scheme Administrator.

-Different LCP values, to those outlined in this table, can be sought from the administrator in advance, accompanied by product specification sheets or test reports.
+Different LCP values, to those outlined in this table, can be sought from the Scheme Administrator in advance, accompanied by product specification sheets or test reports.